rue-a/csvw-workshop/README.md

   - *source: https://www.gov.uk/government/publications/recommended-open-standards-for-government/tabular-data-standard#how-to-use-this-standard*

 - making use of the header row is strongly recommended, since it's the only way to incorporate meaning into the file.
-- use [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) for dates and times
+- use the XML Schema definitions to format temporal data, e.g.: https://www.w3.org/TR/xmlschema-2/#dateTime
 - delimit decimals with a dot (`.`)

 ### CSVW